Jeffrey L. Rubenstein

-Jeffrey L. Rubenstein is an American scholar and academic, serving as the Skirball Professor of Talmud and Rabbinic Literature in the Department of Hebrew and Judaic Studies at New York University.
-His main research focuses on Talmudic narratives, especially the stories of the Babylonian Talmud.
+Jeffrey L. Rubenstein is an American scholar and academic.
+He is the Skirball Professor of Talmud and Rabbinic Literature in the Department of Hebrew and Judaic Studies at New York University (NYU).
+His research primarily explores Talmudic narratives, specifically the literary and cultural analysis of the stories within the Babylonian Talmud.

+In 2012, Rubenstein was elected a Fellow of the American Academy for Jewish Research.

 Education

 Rubenstein graduated from Oberlin College in 1985 with a degree in Religion and subsequently received a Master’s degree in Jewish Studies from the Jewish Theological Seminary in 1987.
 He earned his Ph.D. in Religion from Columbia University in 1992 under the supervision of David Weiss Halivni.

 Academic career

-Rubenstein holds the Skirball Professorship of Talmud and Rabbinic Literature at New York University, where he teaches courses on Talmud, rabbinic literature, Jewish ethics, and “Great Books of the Western Tradition” in the NYU CORE curriculum.
+Rubenstein holds the Skirball Professorship of Talmud and Rabbinic Literature at New York University, where he teaches courses on Talmud, rabbinic literature, Jewish ethics, and “Texts and Ideas” in the NYU CORE curriculum.

 He is active in scholarly associations such as the Society for Jewish Ethics, the Association for Jewish Studies, and the Jewish Law Association.

 Rubenstein’s scholarship is frequently cited in academic studies of rabbinic narrative and law.
-His narrative-focused approach to the Babylonian Talmud has shaped contemporary understanding of rabbinic storytelling as both literary and cultural phenomena.
+His narrative-focused approach has shaped contemporary understanding of rabbinic storytelling as both literary and cultural phenomena.